-Central Africa is home to some of the world’s most untapped natural resources, with gold playing a significant role in the region’s economy and history.
+Central Africa is home to some of the world’s most untapped natural resources.
+Gold, for instance, plays a significant role in the region’s economy and history.
 From ancient trade routes to modern mining operations, the allure of gold continues to shape the landscape and livelihoods of many in this part of the continent.

 FAQs